brett-michael-orr/catwiki/README.md

 -   Pagination of cat images
 -   Better server logging of requests and errors using a logging lib
 -   Replace default route home page with a proper 404 page
+-   Caching the breeds list with a singleton or storage